leomil72/LM80C/readme.md

 Before to start  building your own LM80C computer you need several things:
 - of course, you need some hardware;
 - Editor & assembler
-- A CAD to open schematics files
+- A CAD to open schematics files and to generate Gerber files to make the PCB

 ### Software
 Personally I'm using [Visual Studio Code](https://code.visualstudio.com/) to write the ASM files: it's free, based on an open source project, and multi-platform (do not confuse with Visual Studio IDE).
 The extension to highlight the assembly code is [Z80 ASM](https://github.com/Imanolea/z80asm-vscode).
 Visual Code is a very complete editor and you can use for every language you use.
 Another good editor is [ATOM editor](https://atom.io) to edit the code, with [Language-assembler-SJASMPLUS](https://atom.io/packages/language-assembler-sjasmplus) package to highlight the Z80 assembly code.
 I switched from ATOM to Visual Studio Code because the latter is lighter.

 To compile binaries I use [ZASM Assembler](http://k1.spdns.de/Develop/Projects/zasm/Distributions/), a multi-platform Z80 assembler that has a lot of features, like macros, C files inclusion and more.
-It runs on Linux and MacOS (but you can use it on a Windows-based system just by running a Linux instance in a virtual machine) so that almost everyone can compile the code with it and obtain the same binary files.
+It runs on Linux and MacOS (but you can use it on a Windows-based system just by running a Linux instance inside a virtual machine) so that almost everyone can compile the code with it and obtain the same binary files.
 However, the latest compiled binary file, ready to be burned into an EEPROM, is always available.

 To open/modify schematics you need a CAD: [KiCad](http://www.kicad-pcb.org/) is the best choice, since it's free and doesn't have the limitations of the freeware version of [EagleCAD](https://www.autodesk.com/products/eagle/overview) (it can not permit to create a board bigger than 80 square cm., and the LM80C PCB is much bigger).
 Moreover, I've also added PDF files if you just want to look at the schematics but don't want to install any additional software.